refade/IoT_ARM/README.md

 -	detect if the sandboxes: Cuckoo, Joe, Anubis, Sunbelt, ThreatTrack/GFI/CW or Fortinet are being used, through the presence of own files used by them;
 -	search for known directories where a sandbox can run samples;
 -	check if any human activity is being performed;
--	discover the waiting time of Windows in order to determine the total time of Windows activity;
 -	install a procedure that monitors mouse events;
 -	disconnect or restart the system to bypass the sandbox;
 -	delay analysis tasks;
--	shut down Windows functions monitored by the cuckoo sandbox.
+-	shut down GNU/Linux functions monitored by the cuckoo sandbox.

 ######	Features related to Trojans (malicious program that enters a computer masked as another program, legitimate) of remote access, or RAT (Remote Access Trojans).
 Our Sandbox verifies if the tested server tries to create files, registry keys, and/or mutexes related to RATs:
 - Adzok, bandook, beastdoor, beebus, bifrose, blackhole/schwarzesonne, blackice, blackshades, bladabindi, bottilda, bozokrat, buzus, comrat, cybergate, darkcloud, darkshell, delf trojan, dibik/shark, evilbot, farfli, fexel, flystudio, fynloski/darkcomet, ghostbot, hesperbot, hkit backdoor, hupigon, icepoint, jewdo backdoor, jorik trojan, karakum/saharabot, koutodoor, aspxor/kuluoz, likseput, madness, madness, magania, minerbot, mybot, naid backdoor, nakbot, netobserve spyware, netshadow, netwire, nitol/servstart, njrat, pasta trojan, pcclient, plugx, poebot/zorenium, poison ivy, pincav/qakbot, rbot, renos trojan, sadbot, senna spy, shadowbot, siggen, spynet, spyrecorder, staser, swrort, travnet, tr0gbot bifrose, turkojan, urlspy, urx botnet, vertexnet, wakbot, xtreme, zegost.

 ######	Features related to the banking threats (Trojan horses):

--	Find out if the test file tries to create registry keys, Mutexes or Trojan files, and / or try to contact HTTP servers of the known threats.
+-	Find out if the test file tries to create registry keys, Mutexes or Trojan files, and/or try to contact HTTP servers of the known threats.
 Banking Banking, Banking, Prinyalka Banking, SpyEye, Tinba Banking, Zeus, Zeus P2P, Dridex, Emotet and Online Banking.

 ######	Features related to payload in network.
 Checks if the server tested tries to:
 -	verify if the network activity contains more than one unique useragent;